 Coomes decided to immortalize her grandparents' romance by turning the letter into a bracelet for herself, and into a ring for her grandmother.
 These projects became the basis of an entire jewelry line, featuring both her grandparents’ words and the letters of clients requesting a custom memento.
 Each item of jewelry contains a word or excerpt from a letter; some also feature metal wire, colored glass, and/or stones.

-Both Grandma Agnes and Grandpa Thomas have passed away, but their words live on, thanks in part to Coomes.
-View some of the designer’s romantic creations below, or visit her website for more information.
+Both Grandma Agnes and Grandpa Thomas have passed away, but their words live on, thanks to Coomes.
+Visit her website for more information.